CraftsmantechDoc/product-docs/docs/Editor/Prefabs.md

 ## Important Notes

-When dynamically generating prefabs using the spawn function, you need to use the AssetUtil class to download and load the prefab resources, or drag the prefab into the priority loading area of the Object Manager.
+When dynamically generating prefabs using the spawn function, you need to use the AssetUtil class to download and load the prefab assets, or drag the prefab into the priority loading area of the Object Manager.

-When using `asyncSpawn` for asynchronous prefab generation, there is no need to pre-load resources.
+When using `asyncSpawn` for asynchronous prefab generation, there is no need to pre-load assets.